 Tool #10: Listen to Experts

 Accountants and attorneys have saved me from costly mistakes.
 Utilize trusted experts for direction.
 Many experts have laid out steps to follow.
 Buy their books, listen to their podcasts, and read their blogs.
-Here’s a list of my favorite books, many with expert advise.
+Here’s a list of my favorite books, many with expert advice.

 Tool #11: 5 Minutes, 5 days, 5 months & 5 Years